-Professor Tim Crowe, chief dietician with Deakin University’s School of Exercise and Nutrition Sciences and an Accredited Practising Dietitian, has built a compelling argument for the promotion of Wagyu beef as a ‘healthy alternative‘ in a balanced diet.
-His statements are based on the unique high concentration of bene cial omega 3 and omega 6 fatty acids found in Wagyu beef.
-While sh are the highest source of omega 3 fatty acids, meat products are another signi cant source.
-Omega 3 is known to aid in protection against heart disease, arthritis, depression, Alzheimer’s, and high blood pressure, amongst other things.
+Professor Tim Crowe, chief dietitian with Deakin University’s School of Exercise and Nutrition Sciences and an Accredited Practicing Dietitian, has built a compelling argument for the promotion of Wagyu beef as a ‘healthy alternative‘ in a balanced diet.
+His statements are based on the unique high concentration of beneficial omega 3 and omega 6 fatty acids found in Wagyu beef.
+While sharing the highest source of omega 3 fatty acids, meat products are another significant source.
+Omega 3 is known to aid in protection against heart disease, arthritis, depression, Alzheimer’s, and high blood pressure, among other things.

 “But even the saturated fat contained in Wagyu is different.
 40% of it is in a version called stearic acid, which is regarded as having a minimal impact in raising cholesterol levels.
-So really, the profile of marbled Wagyu beef is very beneficial to human health.
+The profile of marbled Wagyu beef is very beneficial to human health.
 It can be described as a healthier type of meat”, he said.

 According to Dr. Stephen B. Smith from the Department of Animal Science at Texas A&M University, Wagyu beef is the healthiest beef we can produce.
 Also, corn-fed beef is good for you, and the brisket contains the healthiest fat on the carcass.
 When you produce high quality beef, you also produce healthy beef.

-In Japan, beef palatability is positively correlated with the amount of Oleic acid in beef.
+In Japan, beef palatiability is positively correlated with the amount of oleic acid in beef.
 The Asian markets prefer beef that contains elevated oleic acid (softer fat).